kailash-manasarovar/statement/docs/timeline/2024/may.md

 - It occurs to me, with absolute horror, that the amount of women fully involved in prepping and organizing situations in which women and children and babies will be raped by thousands of men for porn is truly off the scale.
 - Miriam in Spanish HR is prime suspect here; as is Grace, close friends with Jordi.
+- Does Breeze Liu have something to hide?
+OKX, [with attendees at the sedated-sex show](#missing-time-at-the-beach-club), is investing in her [porn victim helping tech](https://alectoai.com/), which is ironic.
+- Was she there?
 - What have humans become?

 ## Collecting my devices from the technical expert DPR